mrismanaziz/Reforestation/README.md

-## Every machine in the coin factory broke down all of a sudden without explanation.
-It just doesn’t make any cents.
+## Someone asked me, what's the ninth letter of the alphabet?
+It was a complete guess, but I was right.